nashie1004/online-chess/README.md

 dotnet ef database update --context MainDbContext dotnet ef database update --context UserIdentityDbContext
 ```
-This should create a directory named `/SQLiteDB` where our SQLite Database resides.
+This should create a directory named `./SQLiteDB` where our SQLite Database resides.

 Then
 ```
-cd .\online-chess.client\
+cd ./online-chess.client/
 npm run dev
 ```
 and open a new terminal and finally
 ```
-cd .\online-chess.Server\
+cd ./online-chess.Server/
 dotnet watch
 ```
 after that, the web application should now be running.